Netherlands Fellowship Programmes (NFP)

 How to apply

-You need to apply directly with a Dutch higher education institution of your choice, starting 3 February 2015.
+You need to apply directly with a Dutch higher education institution of your choice, taking into account the following steps:

 - Check whether you are in the abovementioned target groups.